antrant/next-js-apollo-initial-boilerplate/README.md

 [![](static/images/app-screenshot.png)](https://github.com/antrant/next-js-apollo-initial-boilerplate)

-This repository is an initial point that help you can start a simple web application with Next.js and Apollo.
+This repository is an initial point that helps you can start a simple web application with Next.js and Apollo.

-The application includes both GraphQL API and Frontend layers in a single source code (although these layers should be separated in the big project).
+The application includes both GraphQL API and Frontend layers in a single source package (although these layers should be separated in the big project).
-For database layer, the project use SQLite, which is easily be replaced with the other SQL databases such as MySQL, Postgres, MariaDB and Microsoft SQL Server.
+For database layer, the project uses SQLite, which can be replaced with the other SQL databases such as MySQL, Postgres, MariaDB and Microsoft SQL Server.

 ### Built With
 * [Next.js](https://nextjs.org)